jcupitt/rtiacquire/README.md

 * Holding down the two green dot buttons on the lower back of the camera for two seconds resets the camera to a sane state.

-* With the Nikon, put the lens into AF-S mode (the control on the front of the camera body, to the right of the lens as you face it).
+* With the Nikon D3X, put the lens into AF-S mode (the control on the front of the camera body, to the right of the lens as you face it).
 This will let you autofocus using the program controls, but not refocus before each shot.

 * In image preview, click Edit / Preferences and turn off image smoothing (smoothing makes checking focus difficult).